juzybits/polymedia-suitcase/README.md

 ### Sui functions

-- `function getActiveAddressKeypair` - Build a `Ed25519Keypair` object for the current active address by loading the secret key from `~/.sui/sui_config/sui.keystore`.
+- `getActiveAddressKeypair` - Build a `Ed25519Keypair` object for the current active address by loading the secret key from `~/.sui/sui_config/sui.keystore`.
-- `function getActiveEnv` - Get the active Sui environment from `sui client active-env`.
+- `getActiveEnv` - Get the active Sui environment from `sui client active-env`.
-- `function setupSuiTransaction` - Initialize objects to execute Sui transactions blocks using the current Sui active network and address.
+- `setupSuiTransaction` - Initialize objects to execute Sui transactions blocks using the current Sui active network and address.
-- `function executeSuiTransaction` - Execute a transaction block with `showEffects` and `showObjectChanges` set to `true`.
+- `executeSuiTransaction` - Execute a transaction block with `showEffects` and `showObjectChanges` set to `true`.

 ### File functions